Skip to main content

 Fellow eligibility

-• not be an Australian citizen or be applying for Australian citizenship -this includes dual citizenship where one of the citizenships is Australian
+• not be an Australian citizen or be applying for Australian citizenship -this includes dual citizenship here one of the citizenships is Australian;

-• be a citizen of and residing in an eligible developing country
+• be a citizen of and residing in an eligible developing country.
+The Fellow's country of citizenship and residency may differ;

-• not be married or engaged to, or be a de facto of a person who holds, or is eligible to hold, Australian or New Zealand citizenship or permanent residency
+• not be married or engaged to, or be a de facto of a person ho holds, or is eligible to hold, Australian or New Zealand citizenship or permanent residency;

-• be able to satisfy all requirements determined by the Department of Home Affairs for a (DFAT sponsored) student visas subclass 500
+• be able to satisfy all requirements determined by the Department of Home Affairs for a visa;

-• be able to participate in be able to participate in the nominated Fellowship activities at the time and for the full duration proposed by the Australian Host Organisation
+• be able to participate in the nominated Fellowship activities at the time and for the full duration proposed by the Australian Host Organisation (AHO), except in exceptional circumstances, here approved by the Australia Awards Global Support Unit (GSU) and DFAT;

-• be able to travel without family members as DFAT will only fund and provide visa support letters for individual Fellows, not their family members
+• be able to travel without family members as DFAT ill only fund and provide visa support letters for individual Fellows, not their family members;

 Southeast Asia

-Cambodia, Indonesia, Lao People's Democratic Republic, Malaysia, Myanmar, Philippines, Thailand, Timor-Leste and Vietnam
+Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Thailand, Timor-Leste and Vietnam

 South Asia and Middle East

-Bangladesh, Bhutan, India, Iraq, Jordan, Maldives, Mongolia, Nepal, Pakistan, Occupied Palestinian Territories and Sri Lanka
+Bangladesh, Bhutan, India, Maldives, Mongolia, Nepal, Pakistan, Sri Lanka, Iraq, Jordan and State of Palestinian

 Africa

-Botswana, Democratic Republic of Congo, Egypt, Ghana, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Morocco, Mozambique, Namibia, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Uganda, Zambia, Zimbabwe
+Botswana, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Morocco, Mozambique, Namibia, Nigeria, Rwanda, Senegal, Sierra Leone, South Africa, Tanzania, Uganda, Zambia, Zimbabwe

 Caribbean